oxsecurity/megalinter/docs/supported-linters.md

 # Supported Linters

-All linters are integrated in the [Mega-Linter docker image](https://hub.docker.com/r/megalinter/megalinter), which is frequently upgraded with their latest versions
+All linters are integrated in the [MegaLinter docker image](https://hub.docker.com/r/megalinter/megalinter), which is frequently upgraded with their latest versions

 <!-- languages-section-start-->
 <!-- linters-table-start -->